freerange/site/soups/weeknotes/week-193.snip.markdown

 Fin
 ---

-OK, that's enough until next week, when ({l week-192,as mentioned by Chris last week}) [Harmonia](http://harmonia.io) once again blesses a member of our quorum with stewardship of weeknotes.
+OK, that's enough until next week, when (<%= l('week-192', 'as mentioned by Chris last week') %>) [Harmonia](http://harmonia.io) once again blesses a member of our quorum with stewardship of weeknotes.
 By then I'll be back in the UK, jetlagged and sodden with rain, looking lost and wondering why my phone's mapping has suddenly gone crap.

 Adiós y buena suerte, amigos!